Upheaval and firings at CDC raise fears about disease outbreak response

 And the CDC pulled a successful advertising campaign for the flu vaccine, amid the worst flu season in years.

-The clampdown on external communication that took hold when the Trump administration took over has already disrupted some lines of communication and frayed longstanding relationships between local health officials, their partners and the federal government.
+The clampdown on external communication that took hold when President Trump came into office impeded some lines of communication and frayed longstanding relationships between local health officials, their partners and the federal government.

 While routine meetings and updates about bird flu and other urgent threats have resumed to some extent, "communication is still not where it needs to be," says Lori Freeman, executive director of the National Association of City and County Health Officials.